 Knee Extension Stretch

-This exercise also helps restore full knee straightening which is imperative to walk normally.¬† Begin with the knee extended with a small towel roll placed under the heel.¬† Place a long towel, belt, or strap around the foot.¬† Gently pull the toes towards the shin while maintaining the knee straight.¬† Hold the stretch for 10 seconds and perform 10 repetitions.
+This exercise also helps restore full knee straightening which is imperative to walk normally.¬† Begin with the knee extended with a small towel roll placed under the heel.¬† Place a long towel, belt, or stretch-out strap around the foot.¬† Gently pull the toes towards the shin while maintaining the knee straight.¬† Hold the stretch for 10 seconds and perform 10 repetitions.

-The heel slide helps restore full knee bending which is important to sit comfortably and climb stairs.¬† Begin with the knee extended with a long towel, belt, or strap around the foot.¬† Gently slide the heel towards the hip until a mild stretch is felt in the knee.¬† Hold the stretch for 10 seconds and perform 10 repetitions.¬†¬† The more the knee bends prior to surgery, the easier it will be to regain range of motion after surgery.
+The heel slide helps restore full knee bending which is important to sit comfortably and climb stairs.¬† Begin with the knee extended with a long towel, belt, or stretch-out strap around your foot.¬† Gently slide the heel towards the hip until a mild stretch is felt in the knee.¬† Hold the stretch for 10 seconds and perform 10 repetitions.¬†¬† The more the knee bends prior to surgery, the easier it will be to regain range of motion after surgery.

 Sit to Stand